delta-io/delta/PROTOCOL.md

 00000000000000000010.checkpoint.0000000003.0000000003.parquet
 ```

-It is possible that a writer will fail while writing out one or more parts of a multi-part checkpoint.
-Readers must only use a complete checkpoint, wherein all fragments are present.
+Since it is possible that a writer will fail while writing out one or more parts of a multi-part checkpoint, readers must only use a complete checkpoint, wherein all fragments are present.
 For performance reasons, readers should search for the most recent earlier checkpoint that is complete.

-Checkpoints for a given version must only be created after the assosciated table version file has been successfully written.
+Checkpoints for a given version must only be created after the associated delta file has been successfully written.

 <!-- TODO: requirements on partitioning/ordering in checkpoints -->

-### Data Files
-Data files can be stored in the root directory of the table or in any non-hidden (i.e., does not start with an `_`) subdirectory.
-By default, the reference implementation stores data files in directories that are named based on the partition values for data in that file (i.e. `part1=value1/part2=value2/...`).
-This directory format is only used to follow existing conventions and is not required by the protocol.
-Actual partition values for a file must be read from the transaction log.

 ### Last Checkpoint File
-The Delta transaction log can contain many table versions.
+The Delta transaction log will often contain many (e.g. 100,000+) files.
 Listing such a large directory can be prohibitively expensive.
+The last checkpoint file can help reduce the cost of constructing the lastest snapshot of the table by providing a pointer to near the end of the log.

-Rather than list the entire directory, readers can locate the most recent checkpoint, and thus a point near the end of the log, by looking at the `_delta_log/_last_checkpoint` file.
+Rather than list the entire directory, readers can locate the most recent checkpoint, by looking at the `_delta_log/_last_checkpoint` file.
+Due to the zero padded encoding of the files int he log, the name of the most recent checkpoint can be used to efficiently enumerate any delta files for only later versions of the table.

 This file is encoded as JSON and contains the following information:

 Field | Description